nginxinc/kubernetes-ingress/examples/custom-resources/backup-directive/transport-server/README.md

 -watch-namespace=nginx-ingress,default
 ```

 The option `-watch-namespace` enables NIC to watch selected namespaces.
-Any application deployed in other namespaces
+Any application deployed not in the listed namespaces
-will be treated as an external service.
+is treated as an external service.

-We will use two ```examples/custom-resources/tls-passthrough``` applications example as our backend app that will be
+We use two ```examples/custom-resources/tls-passthrough``` application examples as our backends that will be
-responding to requests.
+responding to HTTP requests.
 First application will be deployed in the `default` namespace.
 The second application will
 be deployed in the `external-ns` namespace.

 ## Example NIC Plus